-These and other efforts were validated in the year by the customer satisfaction level, evidenced by the NIBC Direct Customer Survey Score of 7.6 in 2016, in line with the high level of 7.7 in 2015.
+These and other efforts were validated in the year by our customer satisfaction levels.
+The NIBC Direct Customer Survey Score was 7.6 in 2016, which is in line with the high level of 7.7 in 2015.

 With respect to our financial performance, operating income from Retail Banking improved in 2016 by 7% to EUR 114 million, mainly driven by an increase of the mortgage portfolio, lower funding costs and a decrease of credit losses on the white label portfolio.
 Operating expenses increased by 19%, fully driven by regulatory charges relating to the Dutch deposit guarantee scheme, which were charged for the first time in 2016.
 Excluding these regulatory charges operating expenses decreased by 2%.
-Retail Banking's net profit decreased by 5% to EUR 42 million.
-Excluding the regulatory charges net profit increased by 13%.
+Retail Banking's net profit decreased by 2% to EUR 42 million.
+Excluding the regulatory charges net profit increased by 15%.